Star Trek (2009 film)

-Star Trek was heavily promoted in the months preceding its release; pre-release screenings for the film premiered in select cities around the world, including Austin, Texas, Sydney, Australia, and Calgary, Alberta.
-It was released in the United States and Canada on May 8, 2009, to critical acclaim.
-The film was a box office success, grossing over $385.7 million worldwide against its $150 million production budget.
-It was nominated for several awards, including four Academy Awards at the 82nd Academy Awards, ultimately winning Best Makeup, making it the first (and to date only) Star Trek film to win an Academy Award.
-It was followed by the sequels Star Trek Into Darkness and Star Trek Beyond in 2013 and 2016, respectively.
+Star Trek was heavily promoted in the months preceding its release; pre-release screenings for the film premiered in select cities around the world, including Austin, Sydney, and Calgary.
+It was released in the United States on May 8, 2009, to critical acclaim.
+The film was a financial success, grossing over $385.7 million worldwide against its $150 million production budget.
+It was nominated for several awards, including four at the 82nd Academy Awards, winning Best Makeup—the only Academy Award a Star Trek film has won.
+It was followed by the sequels Star Trek Into Darkness (2013) and Star Trek Beyond (2016).